Search

 What are the next steps?

 You will perform two contrasting pieces of an appropriate standard.
 You will also be required to recite rudiments on your first study instrument.
-On arrival please report to the Music Department which is on the 1st floor of the Music & Sport Building.
 Please ensure you bring your instrument with you and be prepared to perform the pieces to demonstrate your performance skills.
 You will also be asked to demonstrate your knowledge of music theory both verbally and on your instrument.

 Study Aims